dd32/td-gh-ex/readme.txt

 * Added no multilevel menu support to description.
 * Fixed singular instance on comments.php.
 * Added copyright and license for screenshot image.

+= 1.1.9 =
+* Removed script from content and content-single.